 Part two introduces Laila, a girl of the next generation, who lives a free life.
 She and her lover Tariq nurtures their dreams for their future together until the war does them apart.

-Political climate of Afghanistan
+The political climate of Afghanistan

 Hosseini, being an Afghan himself, succeeds in factually portraying the unforgiving life of innocent Afghans amidst the war.
-The characters in the novel exemplify the uncertainty, constant fear and sudden orphaning faced by war ridden citizens.
+The characters in the novel exemplify the uncertainty, constant fear and sudden orphaning faced by war-ridden citizens.

 Throughout the story, the reader braces against a stray bullet or a missile, which will irreversibly change the plight of the characters.
 Hosseini effectively conveys the premonition of the people living under the shadow of the war demon.